-If a market for our common stock develops, its market price could fluctuate substantially due to a variety of factors, including market perception of our ability to meet our growth projections and expectations, quarterly operating results of other companies in the same industry, trading volume in our common stock, changes in general conditions in the economy and the financial markets or other developments affecting our business and the business of others in our industry.
+In connection with this offering, we have applied to list our common stock on The Nasdaq Capital Market.
+If our common stock is approved for listing and a market for our common stock develops, the market price of our common stock could fluctuate substantially due to a variety of factors, including market perception of our ability to meet our growth projections and expectations, quarterly operating results of other companies in the same industry, trading volume in our common stock, changes in general conditions in the economy and the financial markets or other developments affecting our business and the business of others in our industry.
 In addition, the stock market itself is subject to extreme price and volume fluctuations.
 This volatility has had a significant effect on the market price of securities issued by many companies for reasons related and unrelated to their operating performance and could have the same effect on our common stock.
 The market price of shares of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- results of clinical trials of our product candidates; - the timing of the release of results of our clinical trials; - results of clinical trials of our competitors' products; - safety issues with respect to our products or our competitors' products; - regulatory actions with respect to our products or our competitors' products; - actual or anticipated fluctuations in our financial condition and operating results; - publication of research reports by securities analysts about us or our competitors or our industry; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - additions and departures of key personnel; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - the passage of legislation or other regulatory developments affecting us or our industry; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - sales of our common stock by us, our insiders or our other stockholders; - speculation in the press or investment community; - announcement or expectation of additional financing efforts; - changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest; - natural disasters and other calamities; - changes in market conditions for biopharmaceutical stocks; and - changes in general market and economic conditions.
+- · results of clinical trials of our product candidates; - · the timing of the release of results of our clinical trials; - results of clinical trials of our competitors' products; - · safety issues with respect to our products or our competitors' products; - · regulatory actions with respect to our products or our competitors' products; - · actual or anticipated fluctuations in our financial condition and operating results; - publication of research reports by securities analysts about us or our competitors or our industry; - · our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market;

+- additions and departures of key personnel; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - the passage of legislation or other regulatory developments affecting us or our industry; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - sales of our common stock by us, our insiders or our other stockholders; - speculation in the press or investment community; - announcement or expectation of additional financing efforts; - · changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest; - natural disasters and other calamities; - · changes in market conditions for biopharmaceutical stocks; and - · changes in general market and economic conditions.